EdgeLLM/academic-kickstart/content/publication/capacity-svr/index.md

 <figure style="margin: auto auto; text-align: center; width:100%" vertical-align='middle'>
     <img src='capacity-svr.png' alt='ellipses' width='100%' style='margin:3% 3%; display:inline-block' text-align='center' vertical-align='middle'/>

-    <figcaption>Fig.2 True and SVR estimated capacity of a 4×2 MIMO wifi system.
-The white crosses represent the locations of sensors./figcaption>
+    True and SVR estimated capacity of a 4×2 MIMO wifi system.
+The white crosses represent the locations of sensors.
 </figure>

 Fig. 2 shows the “true” and estimated capacity over the interested area.
 The number of sensors is 90, about 9% of the RX radios.
 The estimated capacity matches well the true one.